Did you know the base requirements for receiving the state altering effects of binaural beats is two speakers?

 22 - 17,500 Hz

-Audio-Technica ATH-M50x - Best for All-round superior performance.
+Audio-Technica ATH-M50x - Best Headphones for All-round Superior Performance.

 The Audio-Technica range is a winner for both performance and style.
 Especially for the price tag when compared to other premium headphones.

 The frequency range is extremely accommodating (15 Hz to 28,000 Hz), so you can use these headphones with almost any kind of audio.